Geonovum/technisch-register/README.md

     The `-e` flag makes sure that "[any changes you make to the code will immediately apply accross the system](http://stackoverflow.com/a/24000174)".
 In other words, you don't have to install the module every time you update the code. `pip` will automatically install the project's dependencies (see `setup.py`).

 2. Rename `technisch_register/settings-example.py` to `technisch_register/settings.py` and provide the needed paths.
+Windows users have to make sure that all directory path settings end with a forward slash.

 3. Create the required directories and build the register